MicrosoftLearning/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

 1. In the code editor, expand the **CSharp** or **Python** folder, depending on your language preference.

-2. Open the configuration file for your language
+2. Open the configuration file for your language.

     - C#: `appsettings.json`
     - Python: `.env`

 3. Update the configuration values to include the **endpoint** and **key** from the Azure OpenAI resource you created, as well as the model name that you deployed, `text-turbo`.
 Save the file.

-4. Navigate to the folder for your preferred language and install the necessary packages
+4. Navigate to the folder for your preferred language and install the necessary packages.

     **C#**